ruuda/tako/docs/tako-gen-key.md

 if you do want to store the secret key in a plain file, be sure to use full-disk encryption.
 The public key (the shorter one) should be announced to end users.

+The secret key is prefixed with `SECRET+`, to reduce the risk of mistaking the secret key for public data.
+The prefix is part of the key, it must always be included.

 [ed25519]: https://ed25519.cr.yp.to/
 [vault]:   https://www.vaultproject.io/